 - Letter from institute or notice of graduation

 - Receipt proving the payment of the fees

 The Processing time of the PGWP is around 90 to 110 days.
 The students are required to apply within 180 days of your program's ends.
 If 180 days have passed, students need to change their status to visitors with a visitor visas and then apply for the PGWP.
 That should be done within 90 days however, otherwise, the candidate will have to leave Canada.

 The PGWP application can be rejected in some situations such as:

 A student who was funded by Global Affairs Canada, Government of Canada Award Program, Canada-Chile Equal opportunities scholarships, Canada-China Exchange Programs, or the students of Distance Learning and students of a foreign university located in Canada.

 Post Graduate Work Permit Extension

 The Post Graduation work permit can be extended if you have found a permanent job in Canada, or the employer has changed.
 The extension can be applied 30 days before the previous one expires.
 There is also a bridging permit for the candidates who are waiting for the permanent residency call.
-In short, the permit can be renewed or extended, or depending on other situation, there are other provisions to help the candidates.
+In short, the permit can be renewed or extended or depending on other situations, there are other provisions to help the candidates.